 Fortalitium Scientiae Das ist.
 Die unfehlbare volkommeliche was first published in 1617, to be printed again in 1618, in an unknown town but surely in Germany.
 Originally attributed to Ireneus Agnostus, it is now associated with Friedrich Grick at the Bayerische Staatsbibliotheck.
 Interestingly enough the edition of 1618 is presented by the same library also associated with the name of Johann Valentin Andreä, the writer of Chymische Hochzeit Christiani Rosencreutz, Chymical Wedding of Christian Rosenkreutz.
-We know that the same years were characterized by the sensational and mysterious appearance of the first Roseae Crucis books, and in fact in the Fortalitium Scientiae long title the following wording appears “… hocherleuchte Brudershafft des Rosencreutzes….” or the enlightened rosicrucian brotherhood….so apparently belonging to one of those composite brotherhoods who had monopolized the alchemical landscape of a certain historical period.
+We know that the same years were characterized by the sensational and mysterious appearance of the first Roseae Crucis books, and in fact, in the Fortalitium Scientiae long title the following wording appears “… hocherleuchte Brudershafft des Rosencreutzes…” or the enlightened Rosicrucian brotherhood… so apparently belonging to one of those composite brotherhoods who had monopolized the alchemical landscape of a certain historical period.

 To give more value to my amazement the words of Philip Callahan in his Ancient Mysteries Modern Vision The Magnetic Life of Agriculture, 1984: ” In April 1946, John Nelson, an electrical engineer with RCA, was asked by his supervisor to investigate the sun.
 A strange request for an electronics specialist.
 Nelson obliged by setting up a telescope on the RCA Building in Manhattan.
-RCA was concerned about sunspots which interfere significantly with telecommunications, and the firm wanted to be able to predict that interference.
+RCA was concerned about sunspots that interfere significantly with telecommunications, and the firm wanted to be able to predict that interference.
 After two years of devoted research, Nelson discovered something very peculiar.
-He found that whenever the Sun was positioned exactly between Mercury and Jupiter 0 degrees on either side and when Mercury was moving opposite Saturn, and also Venus was 90 degrees to Saturn, the incident of large sunspots increased.
+He found that whenever the Sun was positioned exactly between Mercury and Jupiter 0r degrees on either side and when Mercury was moving opposite Saturn, and also Venus was 90 degrees to Saturn, the incidence of large sunspots increased.
 This planet-sun orientation gives two angles of 180 degrees Mercury opposite Jupiter and Saturn opposite Mercury and one angle of 90 degrees Venus at right angles to Saturn.
-The orientation occurs during a four day period…up to that time, astronomers were firmly convinced that the weak energies emitted by planets could have little effect on anything in the cosmos…”.
+The orientation occurs during a four-day period…up to that time, astronomers were firmly convinced that the weak energies emitted by planets could have little effect on anything in the cosmos…”.

 The Fortalitium Scientiae excerpt I decided to publish was, weirdly enough, the same choice of K.K.
 Doberer in his “The Goldmakers”.
 I don’t know whether Doberer’s attention was simply caught, like me, or he was suggested by someone.
 After having mentioned Callahan I will not do any comment, but wondering whether the calendar of planetary positions would be the same if planned by the Ephemerides, or by direct observation of the sky.
-In the first case, and if Roseae Crucis were right, the number of temporal windows in which one can try to perform certain final operations, i.e. the last cooking, can be reduced to 1 or 2 for century.
+In the first case, and if Roseae Crucis were right, the number of temporal windows in which one can try to perform certain final operations, i.e. the last cooking, can be reduced to 1 or 2 for a century.
 Not year.

 And that’s almost due to the aspects of a slow planet like Saturn.
 In fact, due to the slowness of the planetary transits in which Saturn is involved, the favorable moments are very likely not to occur every year, but often in decades.
-And it seems that we have no choice, since, according to Friedrich Grick: ” if you will not observe the right time and constellations everything will disperse in the air and disappear in the form of steam, smoke and fog”.
+And it seems that we have no choice, since, according to Friedrich Grick: ” if you will not observe the right time and constellations everything will disperse in the air and disappear in the form of steam, smoke, and fog”.

-- “….wenn Saturnus in zeichen Fisch….”, if Saturn is in Fishes;
+- “… wenn Saturnus in zeichen Fisch….”, if Saturn is in Fishes;

-- “….wenn Sarturnus und Mars in Novilunio….”, if Saturn and Mars in novilunio;
+- “… wenn Sarturnus und Mars in Novilunio….”, if Saturn and Mars in novilunio;

 - “… wann Jupiter mit dem Stern der Adler genant, und cauda Capricorni im 15 grad des wassermans untergehet…”, when Jupiter with the star of Eagle is retrograde and the Capricorn tail sets in 15° of Acquarius;

 - “… conjunctio Solis & Jovis in ultimo gradu Capricorni….”, Sun and Jupiter conjunction in the last degree of Capricorn;

-- “…..conjunctio Jovis & Martis im 25 grad des Wassermans…..”, Jupiter and Mars conjunction in 25 ° of Acquarius:
+- “… conjunctio Jovis & Martis im 25 grad des Wassermans…..”, Jupiter and Mars conjunction in 25 ° of Acquarius:

-- “….mit dem introitu solis in primum punctum arietis nach auffgang der sonnenconjunctio Solis & Jovis in ultimo gradu Capricorni…..”, with the entrance of the Sun in the first point of Aries coming towards the solar conjunction of the Sun and Jupiter in the last degree of Capricorn.
+- “… mit dem introitu solis in primum punctum arietis nach auffgang der sonnenconjunctio Solis & Jovis in ultimo gradu Capricorni…..”, with the entrance of the Sun in the first point of Aries coming towards the solar conjunction of the Sun and Jupiter in the last degree of Capricorn.